Table of Contents

 The captain should remain in the meeting for the entirety of the event and should not be performing other roles, including facilitation, presentation or active participation.
 This allows them to focus on watching for and addressing safety, security and technical issues that may disrupt the event.

-Keep the People tab open in the right-hand sidebar (to open it, click the people icon/"Show Everyone" in the top right corner) to ensure you can see who has joined the meeting.
-Microphone and video icons show who is muted and unmuted.
+Keep the User List section open in the left-hand sidebar (to open it, click the people icon/"User List" in the top left corner) to ensure you can see who has joined the meeting.
+Microphone and video icons show who is muted and unmuted, and who is set to "listen only."

-If you're using the Google Meet Chat, switch to it frequently to monitor for any inappropriate content or respond to questions or requests from participants, presenters and other safety team members.
+Monitor the chat section and shared notes for any inappropriate content or to respond to questions or requests from participants, presenters and other safety team members.

 You can join any event with your video turned off, or turn it off at any time during the event.

-Google Meet uses the logged-in user's name settings and this cannot be changed in the meeting.
-If attendees want to use a different name, or if it is imperative to have them set a custom display name and/or pronouns, they can join the meeting using an Incognito or private browser tab, or after logging out of their Google account.
+BBB uses the name entered when joining the room, or, if you have an account, the logged-in user's name settings.
+This cannot be changed in the meeting.
+If attendees want to use a different name, or if it is imperative to have them set a custom display name and/or pronouns, they should leave and re-join the room with the edited name, or update their name in the Profile section.

 The host may assign you to a breakout meeting via link, and ask everyone to return to the central meeting together once the breakout portion is done.
 The host will let everyone know the format of the breakout, but generally, do not feel obligated to chat with others in your group.
 Take it as a moment for a bio break if you need to!